re-fractor/priority-based-scheduler/README.md

 # priority-based-scheduler
-an implementation of the priority based process scheduling algorithm
+an implementation of the priority based process scheduling algorithm using Python

+Note - this program is not yet completed